Holic75/Baldurs-gate-dnd-3.5/README.md

 Disadvantages:
 – Smaller variety of available Bardic performance types and less uses per day.
 – May only use weapons a wizard can (daggers, quarterstaves, darts, slings, crossbows).
-– May only wear light armor.
+– May only wear light armor and use bucklers.

 ### SORCERER
 CLASS FEATURES: